owang1/cs81-module3b-toolkit/PREDICTIONS.md

 I predict the isEven() function will return a boolean True when the number entered is even, and False when it is odd.

 I predict isOdd() will return the opposite true / false results to isEven.
 It should be true when the number is odd, false when it is even.

+I predict multiply() will multiply the two numbers given as arguments.
+For instance, if you give 3 & 4 as arguments it should return 12.